Democratization and accessibility of complex engineering tools

 Modular Microphysiological Device

-Democratizing a modular 2-layer microfluidic organ-on-a-chip, DJ Minahan, KM Nelson, F Ribeiro, MJ Deputy, A Zurzolo, K Byers, and JP Gleghorn, *indicates equal contribution
+Democratizing Organ-on-Chip Technologies with a Modular, Reusable, and Perfusion-Ready Microphysiological System, DJ Minahan*, KM Nelson*, F Ribeiro, BJ Ferrick, A Zurzolo, K Byers, and JP Gleghorn, BioRxiv, doi: 10.1101/2025.04.30.651503, *indicates equal contribution

 We have developed and validated a simple strategy to create a two layer in vitro microphysiological system within a one-time-use cell culture insert and a reusable cassette to enable fluid flow.
 The system enables easier cell culture than PDMS based devices and can be irreversibly sealed to enable access to the cells for assays.
 This highly customizable system has wide utility for modeling transport across a cell barrier and cell-cell interactions to better study physiological and pathogenic processes.